 - Dental bridges can be an effective solution that is long-lasting, cost-efficient, and relatively easy to install.

-- The teeth adjacent to the bridge may be damaged due to the extra pressure placed on them.
+- The teeth adjacent to the bridge may be damaged due to the extra pressure on them.

 - Dental bridges may require more frequent maintenance than other treatments, such as implants or dentures.